leDissolution/SillyTavern-EchoChamber/README.md

 ## 🆕 What's New

+### ***ver4.1.3***
+- Updated the generation logic for Connection Profile, Ollama, and OpenAI-Compatible sources to use your global Max Response Length setting in SillyTavern.
+- Added an optional API Key field to the "OpenAI Compatible" settings section.

 ### ***ver4.1.2***
 - Fixed the bug that prevented you from generating the chat feed if the last message in the chat was the user's.